-Commercial and park land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Industrial and utility land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Commercial property owners could be encouraged to plant more trees through tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more canopy.
-While trees are not welcome in baseball diamonds and soccer pitches, there is frequently room along bleachers, and in picnic groves and parking lots for additional trees.
+Industrial property owners could be encouraged to plant more trees through tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more canopy.
+Care must be taken when planting on utility properties, as trees may interact negatively with power lines.